Rasalexman/KotlinCollections/README.md

 # KotlinCollections
-This is a kotlin data structure collections
+This is a kotlin data structure collections and sorting function used by me in real projects